CaptainMack/Node-Image-Service/README.md

 =================
 Written by Christian

-A fairly basic image upload webservice written in JavaScript for Node.js
+A clustered image upload webservice written for Node.js

 Usage